Part 3 of 6 part fixed income educational series – XTBs the basics

 - In 2016, most corporate bonds are trading at a premium to face value because interest rates are at an all-time low.
 Therefore, the XTB fee for fixed-rate XTBs ranged between 32bps and 37bps of the price of the XTB.

 - The impact of the XTB fee is to lower the yield of the XTB compared with the bond.
 A corporate bond trading in the wholesale market at a yield of 4.8%, would become an XTB trading on ASX at about 4.4%.
 There are no other product fees payable.
 Brokerage paid to stock brokers is the same as other ASX listed securities;

 - There’s no minimum investment amount for XTBs.
 You can choose to invest as little as around $100 in each XTB you select.
-Some brokers may limit you to $500 minimum investment in any ASX security.
+ASX may impose a $500 minimum initial purchase.
 This gives you the control to build the corporate bond portfolio of your choice to meet your investment objectives.